Gill Stadium

 Gill Stadium is a sporting stadium located in Manchester, New Hampshire.
 It is one of the oldest concrete-and-steel ballparks in the United States.
 The venue, which mainly hosts amateur baseball and football contests, has a capacity of 3,012.

 Beech Street Grounds

 Children and organized amateur teams had played baseball since at least 1880 in the area east of the Valley Cemetery, which was known as "the Plains."

 A ballpark called the Beech Street Grounds was built on the site of Gill Stadium at the corner of Beech and Valley Streets, on land owned by the Amoskeag Manufacturing Company.
 The park had a wooden fence and two wooden grandstands.
 Its main entrance was located on Beech Street.
 This was near third base, and home plate was in the field's southwest corner.
+The other two surrounding streets were Maple to the east and Green to the north.
 Baseball was played there between 1891 and 1894.
 In its first two years, the park was home to a minor-league baseball team, the Manchester Amoskeags of the New England League.